kristapsdz/openrsync/README.md

 as requirement, and mask the OpenBSD-specific functions on both Linux and FreeBSD without any problems.

-The acutal problem, however, is security in matching OpenBSD's [pledge](https://man.openbsd.org/pledge.2) and [unveil](https://man.openbsd.org/unveil.2).
+The actual problem, however, is security in matching OpenBSD's [pledge](https://man.openbsd.org/pledge.2) and [unveil](https://man.openbsd.org/unveil.2).
 This is partly possible with FreeBSD's capsicum, but Linux is a mess.